 Shopittome.com asks visitors to describe their preferences through a survey.
 Customers can select a department based on gender and then up to 10 preferred brands, the sizes, and clothing types they’re interested in.
 Once the survey is complete, a profile is created, and the recommended offers and products are sent to the customer via email.

 3) Segment your Email List

 Personalizing the email that you send comes with a dual benefit.
-As you correspond to the customer’s interests and needs, you also make your emails more relevant.
+First, as you correspond to the customer’s interests and needs, you also make your emails relevant.

 You can segment your email subscriber list based on the subscriber’s location, interests, buying stage, and many other factors.
 Still, the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, to name a few.

 Crew Clothing Company decided to segment its email list based on purchase history and customer segments to increase customer loyalty and conversions.
-They were able to create highly personalized campaigns that made the open rates spike by 75%.
+As a result, they created highly personalized campaigns that made the open rates spike by 75%.

 4) Use Personalized Real-Time Messages